reactivego/scheduler/README.md

 ### Concurrent

-The concurrent Goroutine scheduler will dispatch a task asynchronously and run it concurrently with previously scheduled tasks.
-Nested tasks dispatched inside ScheduleRecursive by calling the function self() will be asynchronous and serial.
+The concurrent Goroutine scheduler will dispatch a task by running it concurrently with previously scheduled tasks.
+These may start running immediately after they have been scheduled.
+Nested tasks dispatched by calling the self() function will be placed on a task queue and run in sequence after the currently scheduled task returns.

 Code:
 ```go